-The FENGSim project serves as a software development kit (SDK) for high-fidelity manufacturing simulation and adaptive processing, integrating a variety of mathematical libraries such as computational geometry, computer algebra, numerical methods, numerical linear algebra, computer graphics, image processing, probability and statistics, optimization, and artificial intelligence.
-Central to the project are multi-x couplers tailored for intricate manufacturing applications.
+FENGSim serves as a software development kit (SDK) for high-fidelity numerical simulation and adaptive processing, integrating a variety of mathematical libraries such as computational geometry, computer algebra, numerical methods, numerical linear algebra, computer graphics, image processing, probability and statistics, optimization, and artificial intelligence.
+Central to the project are multi-x couplers tailored for intricate applications.
 It also incorporates the CAX software framework along with practical examples.

 To install FENGSim on Ubuntu 24.04: